-Every Student Succeeds Act (ESSA) Title V, Part B: Rural and Low-Income School Program Assurances Jefferson County (275) Public District - FY 2021 - District Funding Assurances - Rev 0 The LEA assures the that it will comply with the following provisions: 1. nd schools receiving Title V, Part B, Subpart 2 funds will comply with all equirements outlined in the Every Student Succeeds Act.
-N/A • 2.
-Districts and schools receiving Title V, Part B, Subpart 2 funds will maintain record support their compliance with program requirements and approved plans.
-N/A • 3.
-If selected, the local school district will submit to state-conducted Title V, Part B, Subpart 2 monitoring and will comply with all corrective actions that result of such monitoring.
-N/A • 4.
-Income Funds will be used to support strategies authorized under the rograms or activities: N/A • a.
-Title I, Part A; b.
-Title II, Part A; C. Title III; d.
-Title IV, Part A; or e.
+Every Student Succeeds Act (ESSA) Title V, Part B: Rural and Low-Income School Program Assurances

+Bullitt County (071) Public District - FY 2021 - District Funding Assurances - Rev 0

+1. Districts and schools receiving Title V, Part B, Subpart 2 funds will comply with all program requirements outlined in the Every Student Succeeds Act.

+2. Districts ar support the N/A •

+3. 1 the local school district will submit to state-conducted Title V, Part B, Subpart 2 and will comply with all corrective actions that result of such monitoring.
+N/A ▼

+4. Rural-Low Income Funds will be used to support strategies authorized under the following programs or activities:

+a.
+Title I, Part A;

+b.
+Title II, Part A;

+c.
+Title III;

+d.
+Title IV, Part A; or

+e.
 Parental Involvement

-N IcKinney-Vento Homeless Assistance Act J effei rson County (275) Public District - FY 2021 - District Funding Assurances - Rev 0 The e LEA assures the that it will comply with the following provisions: 1.
-Districts and schools will comply with all McKinney-Vento Homeless Assistance Act program requirements.
-Yes ▼ 2.
-Districts and schools will maintain records that support their compliance with program requirements.
-Yes ▼ 3.
-If selected, the local school district will submit to state or federally conducted McKinney- Vento program monitoring and will comply with all corrective actions that result of such monitoring.
-Yes ▼ 4.
-The local school district will adopt policies and practices to ensure that homeless children and youths are not stigmatized or segregated on the basis of their status as homeless.
-Yes ▼ 5.
-The local school district will designate an appropriate staff person, who may also be a coordinator for other Federal programs, as a local educational agency liaison for homeless children and youths.
-Yes ▼ 6.
-The local school district will adopt policies and practices to ensure that transportation is provided at the request of the parent or guardian (or in the case of an unaccompanied youth, the liaison), to and from the school of origin, in accordance with the following as applicable: Yes ▼ (I) If the child or youth continues to live in the area served by the local school district in which the school of origin is located, the child's or youth's transportation to and from the school of origin shall be provided or arranged by the local educational agency in which the school of origin is located.
+McKinney-Vento Homeless Assistance Act

+Bullitt County (071) Public District - FY 2021 - District Funding Assurances - Rev 0

+1 Districts and schools will comply with all McKinney-Vento Homeless Assistance Act programequirements. m Yes ▼ 2 Districts and schools will maintain records that support their compliance with program requirements.
+Yes ▼ 3 If selected, the local school district will submit to state or federally conducted McKinney-Verprogram monitoring and will comply with all corrective actions that result of such monitoring 4 The local school district will adopt policies and practices to ensure that homeless children a youths are not stigmatized or segregated on the basis of their status as homeless. and Yes ▼ 5 The local school district will designate an appropriate staff person, who may also be a coordinator for other Federal programs, as a local educational agency liaison for homeless children and youths.
+Yes ▼ 6 The local school district will adopt policies and practices to ensure that transportation is provided at the request of the parent or guardian (or in the case of an unaccompanied yout the liaison), to and from the school of origin, in accordance with the following as applicable: · · (I) If the child or youth continues to live in the area served by the local school distr in which the school of origin is located, the child's or youth's transportation to ar from the school of origin shall be provided or arranged by the local educational agency in which the school of origin is located. nd